-- 1. Use only manufacturer or dealer supplied antenna.
-Antenna minimum safe distance, as calculated from FCC requirements, is 4.8cm.
-However, the FCC default for the minimum safe distance is 20cm.
-Antenna gain: zero dBd referenced to a dipole. - 2.
-The FEDERAL COMMUNICATIONS COMMISSION has adopted a safety standard for human exposure to RF (Radio Frequency) energy, which is below the OSHA (Occupational Safety and Health Act) limits. - 3.
-To comply with current FCC RF Exposure limits, the antenna must be installed at or exceeding the minimum safe distance show here, and in accordance with the requirements of the antenna manufacturer or supplier. - 4.
-Antenna substitution: Do Not substitute any antenna for the one supplied by or recommended by the manufacturer or radio dealer.
+Antenna Gain: zero dBd referenced to a dipole.

+- 2. The FEDERAL COMMUNICATIONS COMMISSION has adopted a safety standard for human exposure to RF (Radio Frequency) energy, which is below the OSHA (Occupational Safety and Health Act) limits. - 3.
+Antenna Mounting: The antenna supplied by the manufacturer or radio dealer must not be mounted at a location such that during radio transmission, any person or persons can come closer than the above indicated minimum safe distance to the antenna i.e. 20 cm. - 4.
+To comply with current FCC RF Exposure limits, the antenna must be installed at or exceeding the minimum safe distance shown above, and in accordance with the requirements of the antenna manufacturer or supplier. - 5.
+Base Station Installation: The antenna should be fixed-mounted on an outdoor permanent structure.
+RF Exposure compliance must be addressed at the time of installation. - 6.
+Antenna substitution: Do not substitute any antenna for the one supplied or recommended by the manufacturer or radio dealer.
 You may be exposing person or persons to harmful radio frequency radiation.
-You may contact your radio dealer or the manufacturer for further instructions. - 5.
+You may contact your radio dealer or the manufacturer for further instructions. - 7.
 WARNING: Maintain a separation distance from the antenna to person(s) of at least 20cm.